Thomaz-Peres/Study-Notes/DotnetThings/SomeTests/AsyncAwait/README.md

 Such a buffer might exist behind whatever asynchronous abstraction you're using, such that the first uch that the first “asynchronous” operation you perform (filling the buffer) completes "asynchronous" operation you perform (filling the buffer) completes asynchronously.

+# How to compesate the stack overflow

+1. Don't allow the `AsyncCallback` to be invoked synchronously.
+If it’s always invoked asynchronously, even if the operation completes synchronously, then the risk of stack dives goes away.

+2. Employ a mechanism that allow the caller rather than the callback to do the continuation work if the operation completes synchronously.
+That way, you escape the extra method frame and continue doing the follow-on work no deeper on the stack.

+# Inside IAsyncResult.

+- `IsCompleted` tells you wheter the operation has completed.

+- `CompletedSynchronously` never changes (or if it does, it's a nasty bug waiting to happen).
+    - it's  used to communicate between the caller of the Begin method and the `AsyncCallback` which of tem is resposible for performing any continuation work.